Data Poisoning Attacks Against Multimodal Encoders: Introduction

-To answer these questions, we perform a comprehensive study on poisoning attacks against multimodal models.
-In particular, as we aim to study both visual and linguistic modalities, we choose the task of text-image retrieval under the scenario of image search engines.
-Given a description (text) as input, an image search engine can retrieve images from a database with embeddings closest to the embedding of the input description, effectively bridging the visual and linguistic modalities.
-Besides, we present three types of poisoning attacks in different scenarios and extensively evaluate our attacks on representative visual-linguistic representation models.
-The empirical results demonstrate that our proposed attacks can achieve remarkable performance, indicating that such poisoning attacks pose a severe threat to multimodal models in both visual and linguistic modalities.
-Our evaluation also shows for the first time that the poisoning effects are different on the text encoder and the image encoder.
-Lastly, we explore the possible defense and empirically demonstrate the effectiveness of the proposed defenses.
-Abstractly, our contributions can be summarized as follows:
+To answer the questions, we perform a comprehensive study on poisoning attacks against multimodal models.
+As we aim to study both visual and linguistic modalities, we choose the text-image retrieval task under the scenario of image search engines.
+Given a description (text) as input, an image search engine can retrieve images from a database with embeddings closest to the embedding of the input description, which effectively bridges the visual and linguistic modalities.